King's Flag for Australia: Description

 The King's Flag is the device upon the escutcheon of the arms of Australia in banner form.

 The King's Flag consists of a banner of the device upon the arms of Australia.

-Each of the six sections of the flag represents the heraldic badge of the Australian states, and the whole is surrounded by an ermine border representing the federation of the states:
+Each of the six sections of the flag represents the heraldic badge of one of the six Australian states, and the whole is surrounded by an ermine border representing the federation of the states: